Original Medicare provides 100% coverage of two pneumonia shots. Medicare Advantage may also cover the total cost of pneumonia shots.

 Medicare requires Advantage plans to cover the cost of pneumonia shots without applying copayments, coinsurance, or deductibles.
 The coverage is 100% as long as a person goes to an in-network provider.

-Medicare Part D is prescription drug coverage that is available to people with original Medicare.
+Medicare Part D is prescription drug coverage that is available to people with Original Medicare.
 It includes coverage of medically necessary vaccines that Part B does not cover.
-Since Part B covers the pneumonia shots, Part D does not cover them.
+However, since Part B covers the pneumonia shots, Part D does not cover them.

 Partial coverage